 As I meditate on verses on forgiveness I am drawn to Hebrews 12:14-15 which tells us, “Strive for peace with everyone, and for the holiness without which no one will see the Lord.
 See to it that no one fails to obtain the grace of God; that no “root of bitterness” springs up and causes trouble, and by it many become defiled.”
 When we fail to forgive we become bitter and Hebrews clearly warns us against it, but what does it mean to become defiled?
 As I read the scientific literature on how bitterness affects the body’s ability to function correctly, it makes me wonder if what Hebrews is actually telling us is that by failing to forgive, we are corrupting our own bodies.
 Just food for thought.

 What I do know for sure is that God has asked us to forgive one another.
-Live in peace and forgive those that have wronged you and in the process you may even see amazing improvements in your health.
+Live in peace and forgive those that have wronged you and in the process you may even see amazing improvements in your health (but you may still have to eat your vegetables).

 I am interested in your stories, thoughts, and comments!
 Share them below!